 As compared to other vehicles, it is widely believed that fifteen passenger vans are unsafe due to a higher chance of rollover in the event of a collision.
 When a rollover accident occurs, van passengers have a potential product liability claim against the manufacturer of the van, in addition to any claims of negligent driving conduct against a driver who caused the accident.

 In larger municipalities, there has historically been a problem with people boarding buses after an accident has occurred, then claiming to have been injured while riding the bus at the time of the accident.
 Some cities have even staged bus accident scenes, making it appear that a collision had occurred, to catch people who attempt this type of fraud.

 Even within the context of a real accident, some bus passengers have attempted to exaggerate their injuries or have tried to attribute a pre-existing condition to the accident.
 These types of fraud and misrepresentation may make it more difficult for people who actually suffer injury to prove and be properly compensated for their claims.

-As buses are often operated by a governmental authority, such as a municipality or a public school, even when the bus driver is at fault the unit of goverment may be an attempt to avoid compensating injured persons on the basis of governmental immunity.
-As governmental immunity laws vary significantly by state and can be tricky to analyze, it is a good idea to have any governmental immunity issues evaluated by a lawyer in the jurisdiction where the bus accident occurred.
+As buses are often operated by a governmental authority, such as a municipality or a public school, even when the bus driver is at fault the unit of government may be an attempt to avoid compensating injured persons on the basis of governmental immunity.
+As governmental immunity laws vary significantly by state and can be tricky to analyze, it is a good idea to have any governmental immunity issues evaluated by a personal injury lawyer in the jurisdiction where the bus accident occurred.